jkour/zotero-publication-rankings/README.md

 To see statistics about ranking matches for selected items:
 1. Select one or more items in your library
-2. Right-click → "Check SJR & CORE Rankings" (or Tools → "Check SJR & CORE Rankings")
+2. Right-click → "Check Publication Rankings" (or Tools → "Check Publication Rankings")
 3. A dialog shows how many rankings were found/not found

 ### Debug Matching